gnuyent/sundial/README.md

 sundial is a continuous work in progress.
 If you start facing problems, please submit an issue with as much relevant information (logs, screenshots, etc) as possible.

-## Contributing
+## License
-sundial is licensed under the GPL2 license.
-Pull requests are welcome.
+sundial is licensed under the [GPL2](LICENSE).
+Pull requests are welcome!

+## Disclaimer
 sundial does not guarantee that you meet all the prerequisites to take a class.
 Always consult an academic counselor before registering for classes.

-This project is not affiliated with or endorsed by San Diego State University in any way.
-Be responsible when using.
+This project is not affiliated with or endorsed by the supported universities in any way.
+Be responsible when using this program.